Sunday, April 2, 2017

 -Consider how Abraham ended up offering a ram as a sacrifice to God instead of his son Isaac (Genesis 22:13).
 An animal was offered in the place of Abraham's son.
 This typology reveals the relationship between the application of the work of Christ and the sinner.

--Jesus Christ made the propitiatory sacrifice to satisfy God's wrath which occurred as a result of us breaking His Law.
-He is the propitiation for our sins.
+-Jesus Christ made the propitiatory sacrifice to satisfy God's wrath, which occurred as a result of us breaking His Law.
+He Himself is the propitiation for our sins.
 His sacrifice is a legal act.
 It reconciles those who believe to God, who is holy.
 Christ is our advocate before the Father.

 • What Is Justification?: